PROTECT YOUR LOVED ONES AND PLAN AHEAD

 Making sure you know what is going to happen to your loved ones and money after you’re gone is important.
 It is the biggest gift you can leave your loved ones.
 During the family estate planning process at GP Schoemakers, PLLC, our estate planning attorney Grace Schoemakers will guide you gently through the process of estate planning, she will address all your concerns about your family, your future, and the future of your loved ones.
 She will make sure you understand your options, and that you can make well-informed decisions, because we really believing in helping you protect yourself, your family and your future.

-Contact the Law Offices of GP Schoemakers, PLLC today to arrange a consultation with a honest, compassionate and well-informed Estate Planning Lawyer in League City, TX.
+Contact the Law Offices of GP Schoemakers, PLLC today to arrange a consultation with a honest, compassionate and well-informed Estate Planning Lawyer in Clear Lake, Texas.

 INCAPACITY PLANNING IS ONE OF THE MOST OVERLOOKED AREAS OF ESTATE PLANNING